stetzer/stetzer.github.io/_drafts/random-forests-of-titanic-survivors.md

 ```

 Next, there are a few rows that have no port of embarkation specified.
 We should really address these, but for now we'll remove them from our training set.
-The _prepFeatures_ code (and the code directly above it) performs that factorization I mentioned in the process outline; there are a small number of _pclass_, _sex_, _embarked_, and _survived_ values, so let's treat them as such.
+The _prepFeatures_ code (and the code directly above it) performs that factorization I mentioned in the process outline; there are a small number of distinct values for _pclass_, _sex_, _embarked_, and _survived_, so let's treat them as such.
 Notice that some people have no age; we should determine if we can estimate the age based on other factors, but for now let's just give them all the same arbitrary age.

 ``` r
 # TODO - should we keep these rows?